DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Related Work

 Additionally, we believe the example tactics presented here, while intended as case studies, nonetheless fill niches not occupied by current Lean automation.
 Interval arithmetic automation in Rocq is highly capable \cite{coqinterval}, explaining our decision to integrate a solver intended for Rocq \cite{gappa}.
-However, Lean lacks an equally capable equivalent: aside from partial work by Radisc \cite{leancert}, which appears to focus primarily on bounding and root-finding for functions, complicated real-valued interval problems are not easily solvable by current automation.
-Work on formalization of differential equations in Lean is also sparse, with only minor results in \cite{Mathlib} and partial formalization of some numerical methods in \cite{scilean}.
-Finally, while the \texttt{polyrith} and \texttt{grind} tactics in Mathlib \cite{Mathlib} includes capabilities concerning polynomials over standard rings fields, we are unaware of automation that is capable of proving ideal membership over more general domains.
+However, Lean lacks an equally capable equivalent: aside from the in-progress \texttt{lean-cert} project \cite{leancert} which appears to focus primarily on bounding and root-finding for functions, complicated real-valued interval problems are not easily solvable by existing automation.
+Work on formalization of differential equations in Lean is also sparse, with only minor results in Mathlib \cite{Mathlib} and partial formalization of some numerical methods in SciLean \cite{scilean}; considering this, we believe an oracle-based tactic as showcased here is appropriate, as similar automation has been used in Isabelle/HOL \cite{HOL_ODEs}.
+Finally, we believe the presented automation for proving ring ideal membership represents an improvement in capability over Lean's \texttt{grind} and Mathlib's \texttt{polyrith}, which do not include capabilities surrounding polynomials over non-standard rings and fields; and an improvement in interpretability over the automation given in Shen et al. \cite{groebner_proj}, which utilizes thousands of lines of bespoke meta-level code.